Austin Gets Weird in May, 2022

-People often associate the phrase “Keep Portland Weird” with our hometown of Portland, Oregon.
-The sometimes-outlandish culture of Portland has become as much a part of the city’s identity as specialty coffee or craft beer and spirits.
+People often associate the phrase “Keep Austin Weird” Austin, Texas.
+The sometimes-outlandish culture of Austin has become as much a part of the city’s identity as specialty coffee or craft beer and spirits.
 But, you may ask, what is “weird”?

-Portland’s brand of weird may be thought by some to be a person with colorful hair or a uni-cycling Darth Vadar playing a bagpipe engulfed in flames.
-To us Portland natives, weird is simply the norm.
-Our weird is about inclusiveness.
-Our weird is welcoming all walks of life with open arms.
+Austin’s brand of weird may be thought by some to be turtle racing at Little Woodrow’s, Chicken Shit Bingo at Ginny’s Little Longhorn Saloon or Leslie, a former homeless cross-dresser who earned a cult following.
+But to Austin natives, weird is simply the norm.
+Austin’s weird is about inclusiveness.
+Austin’s weird is welcoming all walks of life with open arms.

-It was growing up in this city where uniqueness is valued and change is embraced that inspired the launch of PDXYZ.
-The PDXYZ stretches the boundaries of a typical business summit, creating unique experiences, intriguing insight, and access to some of the most innovative minds working in business to create culture and products that resonate across generations.
+It was growing up in Portland, Oregon where uniqueness is valued and change is embraced that inspired the launch of PDXYZ in Austin, TX.
+The PDXYZ stretches the boundaries of a typical business summit, creating unique experiences, intriguing insight, and access to some of the most innovative minds working in business to create culture and products that resonate across generations, cultures and Ethnicities.

 The PDXYZ has a goal of helping the future generations, which is why we have partnered with Friends of the Children.
 Friends of the Children match up perfectly with our mission of impacting generational change by empowering youth who are facing the greatest obstacles.